Notification to Families about Testing

 All students in kindergarten, 1st grade and 2nd grade in Highline are nominated to receive highly capable services and for the Challenge program.
 We think this is critical in the early years because brain development is so rapid and variable at young ages, and intelligence does not always present itself in a traditional way, for students with a variety of backgrounds and exposure to early learning experiences.

-Students in any grade (including K-2) may be referred to the program by their parent/guardian, teacher, principal, another staff member, other students or a community member by calling or e-mailing the Inclusive Education department at any time until the testing process begins.
-If a student is referred to the program and their grades/test scores are generally proficient, she/he is brought in for testing.
-For student nominations, you may call the Inclusive Education Office at 206-631-3101 or make a request by email at email@example.com.
-In grades 3 and higher, a student may be nominated for the program by the Inclusive Education team after a review of assessment results.
-Students may also be identified by school teams as they conduct regular data summits.
+Students in any grade (including K-2) may be nominated for testing by their parent/guardian, teacher, principal, another staff member, other students or a community member by calling or e-mailing the Teaching and Learning department by March 31.
+If a student is referred to the program and their grades/test scores are generally proficient, they are brought in for testing.
+For student nominations, you may call the Teaching and Learning Office at 206-631-3101 or make a request via email to Highly Capable.

 Screening and Identification

-After the nomination and referral process, Highline screens all students for highly capable services.
+In addition to the nomination and referral process, Highline screens all students for highly capable services.
 The screening process varies depending on the grade the student is in.
-The table below shows the assessments that are used to screen students.
+The table below shows the assessments that may be used in our screening process.